wenyuzhao/lxr-pldi-2022-artifact/README.md

 ## [Figure 1] Latency curve

-Please producing the results of Table 4 first.
+Please [produce the results of Table 4](#table-4-latency-evaluation) first.
 We'll use the results of the table 4 evaluation for latency curve plotting.

 Run `ls /root/bench/results` and find the result data folder with the name starting with `latency-`.